board of directors

 Madhu K. Mohan, MD - Director

-Dr. Mohan served as a director of WashingtonFirst Bank from 2006 until it was acquired in 2018.
+Dr. Mohan also served as a director of WashingtonFirst Bank from 2006 until it was acquired by Sandy Spring Bank in 2018.
 He was Chairman of the Board of First Liberty Bancorp, Inc. and First Liberty National Bank prior to its acquisition by the WashingtonFirst Bank.
 Dr. Mohan is a practicing endocrinologist and President of the Riverside Medical Group.
-He is the Executive Medical Director of the Doctors Community Hospital for Ambulatory Practices and a member of the board of directors of the Doctors Community Hospital Foundation.
+He served as Executive Medical Director of the Doctors Community Hospital for Ambulatory Practices and a member of the board of directors of the Doctors Community Hospital Foundation.
 Dr. Mohan is also a member of Public Health Foundation of India, New Delhi, India, and the Indian Institute of Public Health, Hyderabad, India.
 He is a founder and a trustee of MediCiti Institute of Medical Sciences, Hyderabad, India.
 Dr. Mohan serves as the Chairman of a $250 million private equity fund investing in India, Europe, and the United States.
 Dr. Mohan has been involved in various community projects and multiple businesses in health care, technology, biotech and real estate.

 Kenneth Morrissette - Director

+Mr. Morrissette also served as a director of WashingtonFirst Bank from 2010 until it was acquired by Sandy Spring in 2018.
+Mr. Morrissette has served as President and Chief Executive Officer for Interstate Service Group, Inc., and several of its sister companies, from their worldwide headquarters in Springfield, Virginia since 2010.
+At age 16, Mr. Morrissette began working for the family business, Ace Van & Storage Co., Inc., founded by his father, Arthur E. Morrissette, in 1943.
 During his career with the family business, Mr. Morrissette has been responsible for management of all of the legal, financial, IT and administrative areas of the worldwide logistics and relocation businesses.
-In addition, Mr. Morrissette, together with his two brothers own and manage an extensive office, industrial and retail shopping center real estate investment portfolio.
+In addition, Mr. Morrissette, together with his two brothers own and manage an extensive office, industrial, and retail shopping center real estate investment portfolio.
 Mr. Morrissette has served as officer and board member on various community and transportation industry associated boards, and currently serves on the board of The Salvation Army National Capital Region.

 James P. Muldoon - Director